 Let’s say you like shooting games like Call of Duty, or Fortnite.
 The all-purpose mouse will work, but if you want laser precision shooting with a distinctive ‘sniper’ button that allows you to slow down the DPI in order to get that perfect shot, then you will need a fancier mouse than just the all-purpose.

 You can get by with an all-purpose mouse, if you play World of Warcraft and there are dozens of different spells you want to key-bind, this just won’t cut it.
 That is where the MMO mouse comes in.
 This mouse offers buttons on top of buttons.
-This will allow you to keep your spells at your fingertips without binding too much to your keyboard.
+This will allow you to keep your spells at your fingertips without binding too much to your keyboard or keypad.
 The Razer Naga was one of the first to work with that offering 12 buttons on the side alone.

 Q: What’s the Difference Between a Gaming Mouse and a Standard One That Comes With Your Computer or Laptop?